darkmattericecoffee/handheld-cnc/CAD/README.md

 	- Note: also, this UI scheme will also likely soon be deprecated, so this file will also likely be too.

 Laser Cut Clear Acrylic
+(1x) boardFrame.dxf - 1/8"
+	- Note: this can be cut out of wood too
+(1x) xStrip.dxf - 1/8"
+(1x) yStrip.dxf - 1/8"
 	- Note: these are for the UI which still hasn't been used yet.
 Pretty optional.
-(1x) xStrip.dxf - 1/8"
-(1x) yStrip.dxf - 1/8"

 3D Printed Parts
 	- Note: everything was printed in PLA but PET or Nylon or something stronger would probably be better.